Skip to main content

 Maintain cowbird parasitism levels <10% within specific study sites

 Rockwell, S. M., J. L. Stephens, and B. Altman.
-2021.
-Population and habitat objectives for landbirds in grassland, oak, and riparian habitats in the Puget Lowlands, Willamette Valley, and Klamath Mountains ecoregions.
+2022.
+Population and habitat objectives for landbirds in prairie, oak, and riparian habitats of western Oregon and Washington.
 Version 2.0.
 Prepared for Oregon-Washington Partners in Flight, Pacific Birds Habitat Joint Venture, Bureau of Land Management, and U.S. Forest Service.
-Klamath Bird Observatory, Ashland, OR, and American Bird Conservancy, Corvallis, OR
+Klamath Bird Observatory, Ashland, OR, and American Bird Conservancy, Corvallis, OR.

 Brown Creeper